AndySAnker/phase-splitter/README.md

 ## License

-This project is not licensed (yet).
+This project is licensed under the GNU General Public License v3.0, January 2004 - see the [LICENS](phase-splitter/LICENS.md) file for details.

 ## Acknowledgments